abilandz/mc/EPOS/EPOS.md

 ### EPOS_20221228 <a name="20221228"></a>

-Remarks: This production was restarted on March 27th, to increase the initial statistics of ~150 M events to reach new target statistics of ~500 M.
+Remarks: This production was restarted on March 27th, to increase the initial statistics of ~150 M events to reach new target statistics of ~500 M. Subdirectories >= 985 contain results after major Virgo upgrade which finished on May 11th.

 Executive summary: